NEWS: Submit before end of April for our 2021 print issue.

 The editors welcome English translations from any language of both prose and poetry.
 Before submitting translations of works that are not in the public domain, translators should identify the rights holder and obtain a statement that the rights to publish an English translation are available.
 Include the original text if possible, as well as a short biography of the writer, a short biography of the translator, and a statement or concise paragraph introducing the work.
 If there are extenuating circumstances that prevent you from including a copy of the original text at the time of your submission, please note that in the cover letter.

-At this time, Cagibi can not guarantee payment to its contributors; but if the year’s fundraising goals are met, a payment will be sent to each of the year’s contributors.
+At this time, Cagibi can not provide payment to its contributors.
+If the year’s fundraising goals for this purpose are met, a payment will be sent to each of the year’s contributors.

 To Withdraw a Poem, or Only Part of Your Submission